hexagontruth/hexular/README.md

 #### Custom code

 The custom code modal (Ctrl+F) allows us to execute arbitrary JavaScript code, or indeed upload raw JavaScript to be evaluated.
-This obviously shouldn't be used by people who don't have a pretty solid grasp of JavaScript.
+This should probably only be used by users with a pretty solid grasp of JavaScript.

-Every board instance attaches the following to the global `Board` object (which is itself the `Board` class):
+Custom code is evaluated with the global `Hexular` and `Board` made available.
+Every board instance (i.e., the currently displayed board) attaches the following attributes to the `Board` object:

 - `Board.instance` - The board itself
 - `Board.config` - Alias for `Board.instance.config`